ContentTech/LGraphormerHTC/README.md

-Implement of HMUDK: Hierarchy-aware Model Using Data Knowledge for Hierarchy Text Classification
+Implement of LGraphormerHTC: Label-guided Graphormer for Hierarchy Text Classification

 # Requirements